 Hand carved Silver Birch bowl

-Hand carved in London this gorgeous ergonomically shaped dish or shallow bowl is perfect as serving bowl or a sculptural decorative object .
-A complete one off, hand carved from foraged wood in Richmond Park.
-Each piece is signed by the artist Mike Scapa.
+Hand carved in London this gorgeous ergonomically shaped dish or shallow bowl is perfect as serving bowl or as a decorative object of art.
+A complete one off made from wood sourced in Furnivall Gardens, Hammersmith each piece is signed by the artist Mike Scapa.

 Out of stock

 Each is completely unique and the wood from which they are made is foraged from fallen logs in the woods near to maker Mike’s workshop making their carbon footprint virtually zero.

 Please note, in case of severe nut allergies, that the pieces are finished with a food safe groundnut oil, chosen as it doesn’t leave a strong smell or flavour on the wood which can ruin the taste of food and drink.